-Since receiving this i have worn it almost daily to test it out, when i have not reached for this.
-So lets find out how it held up….
+Since receiving this I have worn it almost daily to test it out when I have not reached for this.
+So let’s find out how it held up….

 The Daily Protection BB cream is a dermatologically tested Multi-functioning tinted cream that protects, perfects and moisturises the skin.
 Enriched with Sea Kale extract for it’s energising and protective properties.
 It offers buildable coverage, a natural finish and an SPF of 30 to protect the skin from UVB rays.

-So let’s take a look at the ingredients….
+Let’s take a look at the ingredients….

 Ingredients: Aqua (Water/Eau), Ethylhexyl Methoxycinnamate, Talc, Dimethicone, Ethylhexyl Salicylate, Cetyl Peg/PPG-10/1 Dimethicone, Titanium Dioxide, C12-15 Alkyl Benzoate, Isododecane, Glycerin, Caprylic/Capric Triglyceride, Triethylhexanoin, Phenoxythanol, Sodium Chloride, Magnesium Sulfate, Diethylhexyl Syringylidenemalonate, Silica, Potassium Sorbate, Sodium Dehydroacetate, Hydrogen Dimethicone, Distearddimonium Hectorite, Parfum (Fragrance), Triethoxycaprylylsilane, Bezoic Acid, Aluminium Hydroxide, Dehydroacetic Acid, Proylene Carbonate, Crambe Maritima Leaf Extract, Ethylhexylglycerin, BHT. +/- (may contain): CI 77891 (Titanium Dioxide), CI 77492 – CI 77491 – CI 77499 (Iron Oxides).